manavpatil-dev0/manavpatil-dev0/README.md

 Hey there! 👋
-I'm Manav Patil, a Software Engineer from India 🇮🇳.
+I'm Manav Patil, a Future Software Engineer from India.

 I enjoy solving problems, building useful software, and constantly learning new technologies.
 My current focus is becoming a strong backend/cloud engineer while building AI-powered applications along the way.